Europe is home to hundreds of languages, including some, such as Russian or English, which have the greatest number of speakers in the world.

 More than half of Europeans are bilingual

-It’s very rare to find people who are truly bilingual, except for in Europe where the majority of its inhabitants (54%) are.
+It’s very rare to find people who are truly bilingual, except for in Europe where most of its inhabitants (54%) are.
 This means that they can speak to you in another language that isn’t their mother tongue.
 But it doesn’t end there; 25% of Europeans are trilingual, meaning they can communicate without any problem in three different languages.
 And if three languages seem like a lot, just think that 10% of Europeans speak four languages.

 It’s therefore no wonder that there are so many translators and linguists of European origin who master and can translate and interpret into more than one language.